dzianismaroz/go-parsing-benchmem/readme.md

-There is a function that looks for something in a file.
-But she doesn't do it very quickly.
+There is a function that searches for something in a file.
+But it makes it not very quickly.
 We need to optimize it.

 Assignment to work with the pprof profiler.